 Pregnancy after loss is not a separate event, outside of the lingering effects of loss and grief.
 Rather, the two pregnancies- the grief and the joy- are inseparable.
 Each new milestone in a subsequent pregnancy is a delicate weaving of memory, hope, heartbreak, and joy, and no two people will experience pregnancy after loss the same way or with the same emotions.
 No matter how many pregnancies you or your friend or relative have navigated, it is important to remember that pregnancy after loss is a wholly unique and delicate process, and it should be experienced with a network of support.

 Whether you walked alongside the parents during their previous pregnancy and loss of their child or you are new to supporting them, you can care for families in pregnancy after loss by acknowledging their grief, honoring the child who died, and celebrating the child who is coming.
 Like grief, pregnancy after loss is a sensitive time.
 It is a new and transformative experience, and as the network of support walking with parents through this experience, a level of self-awareness is necessary.

-At its foundation, judgement is the evaluation of evidence needed to make a decision.
-Informally, the term judgement is often used to explain opinions expressed as facts.
-A person’s judgement of another comes when they form an opinion or conclusion about that person based on the information available to them.
+At its foundation, judgment is the evaluation of evidence needed to make a decision.
+Informally, the term judgment is often used to explain opinions expressed as facts.
+A person’s judgment of another comes when they form an opinion or conclusion about that person based on the information available to them.
 As humans, we judge and are judged by others every day.
-Despite the connotation of the word, not all judgements are negative.
+Despite the connotation of the word, not all judgments are negative.
 You can examine the information available to you and perceive that someone is happy and healthy, but the trick is to remember that what you see is not always the full picture.
-Rarely, do we get the full evidence needed to make informed, accurate, and fair judgements about other people.
+Rarely, do we get the full evidence needed to make informed, accurate, and fair judgments about other people.